 2. Kyoto Imperial Palace & Kyoto Gyoen

 Other famous tourist attractions are also accessible by bus or subway.
-Kyoto Imperial Palace (also known as Kyoto Gosho), one of the most popular historical spots in Kyoto, can be reached by a 10-minute comfortable ride on the subway.
+Kyoto Imperial Palace (also known as Kyoto Gosho), one of the most popular historical spots in Kyoto, can be reached by a 10-minute comfortable ride on the subway from Kyoto Station.
 Kyoto Imperial Palace is the former residence of the imperial family for over 1,000 years.
 The current building was reconstructed in 1855 after it burned down but the architecture kept the ancient style.
 It is located in the vast park of Kyoto Gyoen, and you can see the other important historical sites and enjoy beautiful gardens.

-3. Nijo Castle
+4. Nijo Castle

-Another must-visit spot called Nijo Castle, which is designated as a UNESCO World Heritage Site, is within a walking distance from Kyoto Gyoen.
-This castle was originally built in 1603 and used as the temporary stay for the shogun when visiting from Tokyo and the lookout for Kyoto Gosho.
+Another must-visit spot called Nijo Castle, which is designated as a UNESCO World Heritage Site is within walking distance from Kyoto Gyoen.
+This castle was originally built in 1603 and used as a temporary stay for the shogun when visiting from Tokyo and the lookout for Kyoto Gosho.
 The big reconstruction had been done with gorgeous paintings on the sliding doors, and it was the event that showed the power of the Edo shogunate throughout Japan.
 However the prosperity didn’t last forever, the end of the flourishing Edo period, one of the biggest historical events of Japan, happened here in 1867, when the imperial court regained its power once again when the last shogun returned its power to the court.
-The gorgeous interior and beautiful paintings on the sliding doors can be seen at the main hall, Honmaru Goten.
-Also you can enjoy a relaxing stroll around the gardens at the castle site.
+The gorgeous interior and beautiful paintings on the sliding doors can be seen in the main hall, Honmaru Goten.
+Also, you can enjoy a relaxing stroll around the gardens at the castle site.

-4. Nishiki Market
+5. Nishiki Market

 ▼Book our food and drink tour in Nishiki Market!